Description

 - ASTM A182 F316/316L: Provides excellent resistance to corrosion, particularly in chloride-containing environments.

-Cast Trunnion Ball Valve Bodies:
+Cast Floating Ball Valve Bodies:

 - Cast Steel: